The Best Whole-House Surge Protectors of 2024

 NEMA has a standardized rating system covering electrical device enclosures used in the U.S. It specifies the environments where a particular device can be installed and used safely.

-There are two aspects to NEMA ratings: the protection the enclosure offers to the equipment inside against dirt, dust, etc., and the protection the enclosure offers to personnel who might come into contact with the enclosure.
+There are two aspects to NEMA ratings: the protection the enclosure offers to the equipment inside against dirt, dust, etc., and the protection the enclosure offers to personnel who might come into contact with it.

-Whole-house surge protectors vary considerably.
+Whole-house surge protectors vary considerably regarding NEMA types.
 NEMA 1 is the lowest rating, stating that an enclosure is for indoor use and provides basic protection against possible electric shocks.
 At the other end of the scale, a NEMA 4X-rated product is suitable for indoor or outdoor use, including offshore, and offers protection from windblown dirt, sand, rain, and more.
 Avoid purchasing an SPD that does not have a NEMA rating.

 Additional Features